Oculus Story Studio is Shutting Down

 Rubin says that the company is also pledging $50 million from the existing $250 million VR investment to exclusively fund the production of non-gaming, “experiential” VR content.
 In addition, it will continue providing content creators with helpful resources like video tutorials, production and distribution tips, best practices for virtual reality development, as well as provide opportunities to connect with other industry leaders.

 The studio’s closure comes as the team was in the process of producing its fourth major VR film project, The Wolves in the Walls, which the company confirms has now been canceled.
 About 50 people from Story Studio are expected to be let go as a part of the shutdown.
-The employees impacted by this will reportedly have the option of either leaving the company to pursue new opportunities in the creative community or apply for new jobs within Facebook.
+The employees impacted by this will reportedly have the option of either leaving the company to pursue new opportunities in the creative community or applying for new jobs within Facebook.

 Story Studios’ creative application tool Quill and its VR films already released like Henry, Lost, and Dear Angelica will continue to be available for download in the Oculus Store.